aspose-total-cloud/Aspose.Total-Products/total/en/cpp/conversion/ppsx-to-dotx/_index.md

----title: Convert PowerPoint to DOTX, PPSX to DOTX FREE Converter or CPP SDKdescription: Free Conversion of PPSX to DOTX by using CPP Cloud APIs & SDKs.
-Also Create, Edit & Render Microsoft Word & OpenOffice documents in the Cloud.---
+---title: Convert PowerPoint to DOTX, PPSX to DOTX FREE Converter or C++ SDKdescription: Free Conversion of PPSX to DOTX by using C++ Cloud APIs & SDKs.
+Also Create, Edit & Render Microsoft PowerPoint documents in the Cloud.---